 Basic Guidelines and Recommendations:

-1. The papers are due before the beginning of class or at the time our class would begin if we had class on that day.
+1. The papers are due before the beginning of class.
 If you need an extension, you must contact me more than 24 hours before the paper is due.
 As a general rule, the further in advance you contact me, the longer the extension I might be willing to give.

 2. The papers should be type-written, double-spaced, with reasonable fonts and margins (e.g., my default font and margin settings are Garamond 12 point with 1 inch margins).